-Assam: 65-year-old man raped minor girl, police arrested
+Assam: 65-year-old man rapes minor girl, arrested

 According to police, the minor girl was allegedly sexually assaulted by Das on multiple occasions.

-The incident was revealed after the girl’s family lodged a complaint with the police.
+The incident came to light after the girl’s family lodged a complaint with the police.

-Following which, the police swiftly apprehended the accused and sent to judicial custody.
+The police swiftly apprehended the accused and sent him to judicial custody.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Outrage locals called for severe punishment for the accused.
+Outraged locals called for severe punishment for the accused.

 The police have assured that a thorough investigation will be conducted, and justice will be served to the victim and her family.